xyuae/Fullstack-project-quality-indicator/README.md

 The website is about Overview/Add/List view in a single page app.

 ## Methodology
+Install MongoDB and open the mongod.exe in command line`mongod.exe`

 Build the REST API system using express and mongo db.
 Download and install nodejs(with npm inside).
 We're going to use mocha and chai along with supertest to run integration test against our api.
 Install testing environment: